hundeo:

 2. itching due to allergies

 Another big factor for itching is allergies.
-Unfortunately, they are also steadily increasing among our four-legged friends.
+Unfortunately, they are also steadily increasing in our dogs.

 Flea saliva